muety/mailwhale/README.md

 ## 🚧 Project State
 The project is in a very early stage and breaking changes are likely to happen.
 We'd recommend to not yet use this in production or at least expect non-trivial effort required to upgrade to a new version.

+For a more stable and robust alternative to MailWhale, check out [postalsys/emailengine](https://github.com/postalsys/emailengine).

 ## 📦 Installation
 ### Compile from source
 ```bash